SophiaMarielcastro/SophiaMarielCastro/README.md

 ## 📍Urban Routes - Manual Testing Project

 ### Overview
-This project focuses on functional testing of a web/mobile application across multiple environments and versions.
+This project focuses on functional testing of a transportation web application across multiple environments and versions.

 ### Objectives
-- Validate application functionality
-- Ensure consistency across environments
-- Identify and document defects
+Manual QA testing project focused on identifying design flaws and functional issues in a web application.
+I executed cross-browser and responsive testing using Google Chrome (800×600) and Mozilla Firefox (1920×1080), ensuring consistent behavior across different environments.

 ### Testing Activities
-- Designed and executed 20+ functional test cases
-- Performed cross-environment and cross-version testing
-- Analyzed application logic and UI behavior
-- Created structured test documentation
+I designed and executed test cases based on defined requirements, validating critical user flows such as payment methods, card addition, and reservation functionality.
+My approach combined boundary value analysis, negative testing, and business logic validation to ensure system reliability.

 ### Bug Reporting
-- Reported defects using JIRA
-- Included detailed steps to reproduce, expected vs actual results, and severity
+During testing, I identified multiple defects related to UI behavior, data validation, and functional inconsistencies.
+All issues were documented in Jira with detailed bug reports, including clear reproduction steps, expected vs. actual results, severity and priority classification, and visual evidence to support efficient debugging and resolution.

-### Deliverables
+### Results
-- Test cases
-- Bug reports
-- Test documentation
+Based on the executed test cases and documented defects, I concluded that although the application’s UI aligns well with the Figma design, its functional quality is not production-ready.
+The high number of identified defects indicates significant gaps in validation and system reliability.

+Releasing the application without addressing these issues could result in negative user experience, increased customer complaints, and a decline in user retention.

 ### Tools Used
 - JIRA